mustafapoonawala95/Artificial-Potential-Field-for-autonomous-vehicle/README.md

 assume that the car and the obstacles are similarly charged and thus repel each other, and the goal and sub-goal points are oppositely charged from that of the car and thus attract it towards them.
-Subsequently, the obstacles’ repelling forces and the goals attracting forces result in motion of the car from start to goal while avoiding the obstacles.__
+Subsequently, the obstacles’ repelling forces and the goals attracting forces result in motion of the car from start to goal while maintaining sufficient distances from the obstacles and walls even though the planned path may be too close to them.__

 <p float="center">
   <img src="media/apf_test_Berlin.gif" width="750" height="400"/>